godaddy/node-http-cache/README.md

   are included/excluded via this object.
 * rules (default: []) - An optional set of custom caching rules.
 See Custom Rules.
 * purgeAll (default: false) - If true, will clear all cache objects from the provider.
+* confirmCacheBeforeEnd (default: false) - If set to true, will confirm successful cache writes before ending response.
+Typically only used for unit tests to avoid race conditions.
+Should not be used in a production setting.

 ## Custom Rules